ZainpayNG/zainpay/README.md

         showLoading("No Response!");
     }

-Calling the `getVirtualAccountTransactions(accountNumber)` method returns a Future of `ZainboxVirtualAccountsBalancesResponse?` which we await for the actual response as seen above.
+Calling the `getVirtualAccountTransactions(accountNumber, count[optional])` method returns a Future of `VirtualAccountTransactionsResponse?` which we await for the actual response as seen above.

-    final VirtualAccountTransactionsResponse? response = await zainpay.getVirtualAccountTransactions(accountNumber);
+    final VirtualAccountTransactionsResponse? response = await zainpay.getVirtualAccountTransactions(accountNumber, count);

     if (response != null) {
         showLoading(response.status!);